skyrocket-qy/distributed-system-knowledge/concepts/foundations/distributed-transactions/README.md

 | **[Two-Phase Commit (2PC)](./two-phase-commit)** | High latency, blocking, single point of failure (coordinator) | Distributed databases, enterprise systems requiring strong consistency |
 | **[Three-Phase Commit (3PC)](./three-phase-commit)** | More complex, still susceptible to network partitions, higher overhead than 2PC | Systems where blocking is unacceptable, but strong consistency is still desired |
 | **[Saga Pattern](./saga-pattern)** | Eventual consistency, increased complexity in error handling, no global rollback | Microservices architectures, long-running business processes |

-## Trade-offs

-- **Performance**: Distributed transactions can be slow due to the overhead of coordination and network latency.
-- **Availability**: Distributed transactions can be blocked if a participant is unavailable.
-- **Complexity**: Distributed transactions are complex to implement and manage.

-## Which service use it?

--   **Two-Phase Commit (2PC):** Used in traditional distributed relational databases (e.g., XA transactions in Oracle, SQL Server) and some enterprise application servers.
--   **Saga Pattern:** Widely adopted in modern microservices architectures (e.g., e-commerce platforms, order processing systems) to maintain data consistency across multiple services without using distributed transactions.